 For financial assets measured at amortized cost, and debt investments at FVOCI, the Company applies the expected credit loss impairment model.
-On adoption of the expected credit loss model there was no material adjustment.

 An expected credit loss impairment model applies which requires a loss allowance to be recognized based on expected credit losses.
 The estimated present value of future cash flows associated with the asset is determined and an impairment loss is recognized for the difference between this amount and the carrying amount as follows: the carrying amount of the asset is reduced to estimated present value of the future cash flows associated with the asset, discounted at the financial asset's original effective interest rate, either directly or through the use of an allowance account and the resulting loss is recognized in profit or loss for the period.